 If the summation of the hour is greater than 24 hours, the above-mentioned formula will show the below result which is not what we expected.

-In such cases, you have to change the format of the cell which is showing the total hours.
+In such cases, you have to change the format of the cell which shows the total hours.

 ➤ To change the cell format, click on the corresponding cell and press ‘Ctrl + 1’ to get the Format Cells dialog box.